Academics

 In grade 12, they can also elect to take math at the expert level (only for those taking mathematics as a specialty course), complementary math, or law and the challenges of our contemporary world.

-At FASNY, students who are proficient in English may elect the American Option of the OIB (Option Internationale du Baccalauréat).
-This program provides a rigorous curriculum in English literature and an integrated history/geography course of study taught by American faculty.
+At FASNY, students who are proficient in English may elect the American Option of the BFI ( Baccalauréat Françiase Internationale).
+This program provides a rigorous curriculum in English Literature, an integrated History/Geography course of study, as well as a Global Studies Research Seminar taught by English-speaking faculty.
 These courses are taught at an honors level.
-The OIB is not a separate diploma, but rather a specialization within the framework of the French baccalaureate.
+The BFI is not a separate diploma, but rather a specialization within the framework of the French Baccalaureate.

-Students prepare for the OIB during the 11th and 12th grades.
-At the end of 12th grade, students take the baccalaureate exam in their chosen concentration, as well as rigorous exams (written and oral) in both English literature and history/geography.
-The examiners for the OIB are approved by the College Board.
+Students prepare for the BFI during the 11th and 12th grades.
+At the end of 12th grade, students take the baccalaureate exam in their chosen concentration, as well as rigorous exams (written and oral) in both English Literature, History/Geography, and an oral examination in the Global Studies Seminar.
+The examiners for the BFI are approved by the College Board.

-Please note: The OIB is part of the French baccalaureate and should not be confused with the International Baccalaureate (IB).
+Please note: The BFI is part of the French Baccalaureate and should not be confused with the International Baccalaureate (IB).